-For example, for “Value” factor, some of the key metrics will be price-to-book, price-to-sales and price-to-earnings.
+For example, for the “Value” factor, some of the key metrics will be price-to-book, price-to-sales, and price-to-earnings.

 If you are not familiar with value investing, the basics of value investing is that cheaply priced stocks tend to outperform more expensive stocks in the long term.

-Now, let’s get back to how “Value” Grade is calculated for each stock.
+Now, let’s get back to how the “Value” Grade is calculated for each stock.

-Once you have all these key metrics of “Value” (e.g. P/B ratio, P/E ratio, etc), then these will be compared against the same metrics of others stocks in the same sector.
+Once you have all these key metrics of “Value” (e.g. P/B ratio, P/E ratio, etc), then these will be compared against the same metrics of other stocks in the same sector.